BardicDefense/purple-hack/README.md

 - **Oil flask (M)**: Fuels lantern 4 hours.
 Poured on ground and lit burns for 1 turn.
 Thrown on monster (roll to hit) & set on fire does 1d6 damage each round for two rounds.
 - **Pickaxe (L)**: This excavating tool doubles as an improvised medium weapon.
 - **Pole, 10' (L)**: Often used to prod potential dangers at a safe distance.
 When wielded during cautious exploration, has a 2-in-6 chance of setting off most traps.
-- **Rations, iron (M)**: One day of food and water.
-Also called trail rations.
-As long as kept dry, will keep almost indefinitely.
-- **Rations, standard (L)**: One day of food and water.
-Fresh, and will not keep for more than 1d4 days, fewer if in poor conditions like high heat.
-The type of rations that hunting provides.
-More appealing to monsters than iron rations if dropped during pursuit.
 - **Rope, hemp (L)**: Can hold the weight of roughly three human-sized beings.
 50' long.
 Comes with grapnel.
 - **Scrollcase (M)**: Each holds up to 10 spell levels in spell scrolls.
 - **Shovel (L)**: Excavating tool doubles as an improvised medium weapon.